Detection of astrophysical tau neutrino candidates in IceCube: Summary and Outlook

-with a zero $\nutau$ flux disfavored with a significance of $2.8 \sigma$, or, $p = 0.005$.\\ A limitation of the analysis presented here is the small sample size.
-Merging the HESE event selection with the contained cascades event selection \cite{CCscd} for the $\nutau$ search is expected to enhance the number of identifiable $\nutau$ events by $\sim 40 \%$ \cite{JSICRC2017}.
+A limitation of the analysis presented here is the small sample size of 60 events.
+Merging the HESE selection with the contained cascades event selection \cite{CCscd} is expected to enhance the number of identifiable $\nutau$ events by $\sim 40 \%$ \cite{JSICRC2017}.
 Due to the small effective volume for $\numu$-CC interactions of HESE, the $\numu$ fraction of the astrophysical neutrinos has large uncertainties.
-Work on updating the joint analysis of multiple event selections \cite{APJ15} is ongoing, where the strongest contribution to constraining the $\numu$ fraction is expected from the through-going muons \cite{TGM1, TGMICRC}.
-A few years from now, the IceCube Upgrade \cite{ICRCUpgrade} will greatly improve our knowledge and modeling of the South Pole ice sheet's optical properties, which the $\nutau$-identification, via the double cascade method, is sensitive to.
-The improved knowledge can be applied to already collected data, in the same way as the improved detector calibration was applied to the previously published HESE data.
-The planned IceCube-Gen2 facility \cite{Gen2WP} will allow for the collection of a large sample of astrophysical neutrinos and a precise measurement of their flavor composition, able to distinguish between neutrino production mechanisms \cite{Mudamping,mubeam-nu,neutron-nu,charm-nu} with high confidence. \\
+Work on updating the joint analysis of multiple event selections \cite{APJ15} is ongoing, where the strongest contribution to constraining the $\numu$ fraction is expected from through-going muons \cite{TGM1, TGMICRC}.
+A few years from now, the IceCube Upgrade \cite{ICRCUpgrade} will greatly improve our knowledge and modeling of the optical properties of the South Pole ice sheet, which the $\nutau$-identification, via the double-cascade method, is sensitive to.
+The better modeling is expected to lead to a better distinction between single and double cascades around and below the length threshold of 10~m applied in this analysis.
+The planned IceCube-Gen2 facility \cite{Gen2WP} will provide an order-of-magnitude larger sample of astrophysical neutrinos and enable a precise measurement of their flavor composition, allowing to distinguish between neutrino production mechanisms \cite{Mudamping,mubeam-nu,neutron-nu,charm-nu} with high confidence. \\